stuartMoorhouse/VNET-and-Jumpbox/README.md

 ``bash vnet-and-jumpbox.sh  westus2 newapplication``

 ### Retrieving the keys from Key Vault
-When you want to access your Jumpbox, you can return the private key from Key Vault with ``az keyvault secret show -vault-name yourVaultName --name yourSecretName``
+When you want to access your Jumpbox, you can return the private key and password from Key Vault with ``az keyvault secret download --name create-peered-app --vault-name  {yourVaultName} --file ~/.ssh/jumpbox`` ``az keyvault secret show --vault  {yourVaultName} --name create-peered-app-password``

 Then, you can access your jumbbox server, with SSH as normal.